Burhanali2211/Tailwind-Installation/README.md

 # Tailwind CSS Installation Guide

 Tailwind CSS is a utility-first CSS framework that allows you to create custom designs directly in  your HTML or component files using pre-defined classes.
-It’s highly customizable and speeds up development by reducing the need for custom CSS.
+It’s highly customizable and speeds up development by reducing the need for custom CSS.v

 This `README.md` file provides a comprehensive guide to installing Tailwind CSS using the latest, most reliable method (as of the latest updates).
 We’ll use [Vite](https://vitejs.dev/), a fast and modern build tool, to set up a project and integrate Tailwind CSS.
 Every step is explained in detail, and we’ve included common problems users might face along with their solutions to ensure a smooth installation process.